0xdevalias/devalias.net/_posts/2013-11-20-vfeed-wrapper-helper-scripts-for-speed-and-efficiency.md

 ---
 Just wanted to share some quick little bash scripts I threw together to make vFeed a little quicker/more efficient for my use.

-If you don’t know it already, [vFeed](https://github.com/toolswatch/vfeed) is an Open Source Cross Linked and Aggregated Local Vulnerability Database put together by the fine folks over at [ToolsWatch](http://www.toolswatch.org/vfeed/).
+If you don't know it already, [vFeed](https://github.com/toolswatch/vfeed) is an Open Source Cross Linked and Aggregated Local Vulnerability Database put together by the fine folks over at [ToolsWatch](http://www.toolswatch.org/vfeed/).
 You can query it for a whole bunch of information and details that may aid you in your pentests, all from the convenience of a local database.

 To make life easier, I throw these scripts in my vFeed directory and symlink them from bin.